Effects of gravity rainbow on scalar bosonic and oscillator fields in Bonnor-Melvin space-time with a cosmological constant: Introduction

-The determinant of the metric tensor for the space-time (\ref{a4}) is given by
+The determinant of the metric tensor for the space-time (\ref{a2}) is given by

-Our motivation is to study the relativistic quantum motions of scalar particles under the influence of rainbow gravity's in the background of a Bonnor-Melvin solution.
+Our motivation is to study the relativistic quantum motions of scalar particles under the influence of RG's in the background of a Bonnor-Melvin solution.
 This is a four-dimensional space-time with a cosmological constant attached with the magnetic field strength along $z$-direction.
-We derive the radial equation in this magnetic universe background and obtain approximate as well as exact analytical eigenvalue solutions by choosing two pairs of rainbow functions: ((i) $f(\chi)=\frac{1}{1-\beta\,\chi}$, $h(\chi)=1$ \cite{ZWF} and (ii) $f(\chi)=\frac{1}{1-\beta\,\chi}=h(\chi)$ \cite{SHH,JM,JM2}.
-Afterwards, we study the relativistic quantum oscillator fields in the background of same geometry with one pair of rainbow gravity's function $f(\chi)=\frac{1}{1-\beta\,\chi}$, $h(\chi)=1$ and obtain the approximate energy profiles.
+We derive the radial equation in this magnetic universe background and obtain approximate as well as exact analytical eigenvalue solutions by choosing two pairs of rainbow functions: ((i) $f(\chi)=\frac{1}{1-\beta\,\chi}$,\quad $h(\chi)=1$ with $\chi=E/E_p$ \cite{ZWF} and (ii) $f(\chi)=\frac{1}{1-\beta\,\chi}=h(\chi)$ \cite{k8,k9,kk10,SHH}.
+It is worth noting that the chosen pair of rainbow functions is a suitable set used to address the horizon problem.
+These rainbow functions were discussed in Refs. \cite{k8,k9,kk10,SHH} in the context of studying possible nonsingular universe solutions.
+By ensuring a constant light velocity, they may offer a resolution to the horizon problem.
+Our objective is to utilize this pair of rainbow functions within the framework of quantum field theory in curved space-time.
+Afterwards, we study the relativistic quantum oscillator fields in the background of same geometry with RG function $f(\chi)=\frac{1}{1-\beta\,\chi}$,\quad $h(\chi)=1$ and obtain the approximate energy profiles.
 In fact, we show that the energy profiles of scalar and oscillator fields are influenced by the topology of the space-time and the cosmological constant.
 Furthermore. rainbow parameter modifies the energy spectrum and shifted the results.

-This paper is summarized as follows: In {\it section 2}, we study the Klein-Gordon equation in the background of Bonnor-Melvin magnetic universe with a cosmological constant in the presence of rainbow gravity's.
+This paper is summarized as follows: In section \ref{sec:2}, we study the Klein-Gordon equation in the background of Bonnor-Melvin magnetic universe with a cosmological constant in the presence of RG's.
 We derive the radial equation obtain the approximate as well as analytical solutions by choosing two pairs of rainbow functions.
-In {\it section 3}, we study the relativistic quantum oscillator fields in the same magnetic universe background and obtain the approximate eigenvalue solution by choosing on pair of rainbow functions.
-In {\it section 4}, we present our results and discussion.
-Throughout this paper, we use the system of units, where $c=1=G$.
+In section \ref{sec:3}, we study the relativistic quantum oscillator fields in the same magnetic universe background and obtain the approximate eigenvalue solution by choosing on pair of rainbow functions.
+In section \ref{sec:4}, we present our results and discussion.
+Throughout this paper, {{we use the system of units, where $\hbar=c=G=1$}}.